 - Liraglutide – Liraglutide helps promote the production of insulin by the pancreas and is sold under the brand name Saxenda.
 This drug also has a black box warning as it has been shown to cause tumors in lab rats.
 People with a family history of cancers are advised against taking this drug.

 It’s only normal to suspect that when a large corporation’s profits are at stake, the testing standards of new drugs may be slackened, compromised and lowered.
 Since none of the new drugs do anything to cure the underlying problems caused by obesity it appears that their approval has more to do with the multi-billion market for weight loss drugs and less to do with helping people to regain their health.
 Drug company lobbyists have but pressure on the FDA in the amount of about $60 million to convince drug testers that the benefits of these five drugs outweigh their potential harmful side effects.

 If you or a loved one are experiencing adverse side effects after taking a newly-approved weight loss drug, or any other weight loss drug you need to seek immediate medical attention.
-Please give our firm a call for a free consultation during which time we will evaluate if you have a case against the drug company or others.
+Please give our trial-ready Dallas dangerous drug attorneys a call for a free consultation during which time we will evaluate if you have a case against the drug company or others.
 We are zealous in our representation of clients who have been injured by the negligence of large companies seeking to make profits at the expense of the health and well-being of other and if we accept your case will represent you with our all-out efforts.
 Please call Reyes Browne Reilly today!